Dustin Burleson: Publications

 Dr. Burleson is the author of The Ultimate Ortho Handbook, The Consumer's Guide to Invisalign, Stop Hiding Your Smile!
 A Parent's Guide to Confidently Choosing an Orthodontist, The Ortho Manifesto, and The Truth About Referrals from Patients and Dentists, along with D50 Must-Read Business Books to Grow Your Orthodontic Practice, Don't Ask Them to Hide Their Smile, Own It, and Smiles Change Lives.

 He is also a contributing author of No B.S.
-Guide to Maximum Referrals and Customer Retention and has been published in the Journal of the American Dental Association, Monthly Journal of Spectacular Smiles, and Ortho Magazine along with being featured on various podcasts including the Elevate Orthodontics Podcast and his own, The Burleson Box.
+Guide to Maximum Referrals and Customer Retention and has been published in the Journal of the American Dental Association, Monthly Journal of Spectacular Smiles, Orthodontic Practice, and Orthotown, along with being featured on various podcasts including the Elevate Orthodontics Podcast, Dentistry Uncensored, and his own, The Burleson Box.

 Background

 A graduate of Wheelersburg High School in Wheelersburg, Ohio, Burleson spent his early teenage years working in his father’s dental office, an experience that led him to pursue his own career in the dental field.
 At the University of Missouri-Kansas City, he studied Biology and earned both his Bachelor of Arts and D.D.S degrees.
 Though a unique six-year program, he was able to complete all of his specialty training in Orthodontics and Dentofacial Orthopedics at UMKC as well.
 He holds a Master of Business Administration from New Charter University.

 He resides in Kansas City, Missouri with his family.